 Enter the X,Y, and Z coordinates of your vector to calculate the equivalent unit vector as a ratio of the magnitude of that vector.
+This calculator also calculators the magnitude of the original vector, and the angle of the vector. *If only calculating the unit vector in the x and y plane, enter z as 0*

 What is the unit vector?